 A parent may borrow up to the total of the Estimated Cost of Attendance, less all other financial aid received by the student.
 The 2013-14 Estimated Cost of Attendance for an undergraduate Illinois resident can be found on our Budget Worksheet.
 There is no cumulative limit to the amount of PLUS loans that can be taken out over the course of an undergraduate student’s career.
 Filing a FAFSA is required to receive a PLUS loan.
-The interest rate is currently fixed at 7.9% and is charged on the loan from the time the loan funds are disbursed until it is paid in full.
+The interest rate is currently fixed for loans disbursed between July 1, 2013 and June 30, 2014 at 6.41% and is charged on the loan from the time the loan funds are disbursed until it is paid in full.

 After reviewing the information below, if you have any further questions you can contact Direct Loans Borrower Customer Service at 800-557-7394.

 Eligible Parent PLUS applicants must be either: